COPII: Structure

 The COPII coat consists of an inner layer – a flexible meshwork of Sar1, Sec23, and Sec24 – and an outer layer made of Sec13 and Sec31.
 Sar1 resembles other Ras-family GTPases, with a core of six beta strands flanked by three alpha helices, and two flexible "switch domains".
 Unlike other Ras GTPases, Sar1 inserts into membranes via an N-terminal helix (rather than myristoylation or prenylation).

 These coat proteins are necessary but insufficient to direct or dock the vesicle to the correct target membrane.
 SNARE, cargo, and other proteins are also needed for these processes to occur.

 Pre-budding complex (composed of Sar1-GTP and Sec23/24) recruits the flexible Sec13p/31p complex, characterized by polymerization of the Sec13/31 complex with other Sec13/31 complexes to form a cuboctahedron with a broader lattice than its Clathrin vesicle analog.
 The formation of the cuboctahedron deforms the ER membrane and detaches the COPII vesicle (alongside cargo proteins and v-SNAREs), completing the COPII vesicle budding process.

 Regulation

 The signal(s) that triggers Sec12 to initiate COPII assembly remains unclear, though some regulators of coat formation are now known.
 The frequency of COPII formation is regulated in part by Sec16A and Tango1 proteins, likely by concentrating Sec12 in a given location, so it can more efficiently activate Sar1.

 Evolution

-In mammals there are two Sar1 genes: Sar1A and Sar1B.
-In cultured mammalian cells the two Sar1 genes appear redundant; however, in animals Sar1B is uniquely required for the formation of large (over 1 micrometer across) COPII-coated vesicles.
+In mammals there are two Sar1 genes: SAR1A and SAR1B (SAR1B was previously known as SARA2).
+In cultured mammalian cells the two Sar1 genes appear redundant; however, in animals SAR1B is uniquely required for the formation of large (over 1 micrometer across) COPII-coated vesicles.

-Similarly, mammals express two Sec23 genes, Sec23A and Sec23B.
+Similarly, mammals express two Sec23 genes: SEC23A and SEC23B.
 The two Sec23 isoforms have identical function but are expressed in different body tissues.
-Both Sec23 proteins can interact with any of the four Sec24 proteins: Sec24A, Sec24B, Sec24C, and Sec24D.
+Both Sec23 proteins can interact with any of the four Sec24 proteins: SEC24A, SEC24B, SEC24C, and SEC24D.